zulip/zulip-mobile/docs/howto/build-run.md

 (along with any other edits you've made) by running `git reset --hard`.

-### Build failure: missing `/node_modules/react-native/third-party/double-conversion-1.1.6/src/fast-dtoa.cc`
+### Build failure: "input file cannot be found", on `.../react-native/third-party/...`

-When trying to build the iOS app, if you get an error like
+When trying to build the iOS app, if you get an Xcode error like this (edited slightly for readability):

 ```
-error: Build input file cannot be found: '/Users/jappleseed/dev/zulip-mobile/node_modules/react-native/third-party/double-conversion-1.1.6/src/bignum.cc' (in target 'double-conversion' from project 'React')
+error: Build input file cannot be found:
+  '[...]/zulip-mobile/node_modules/react-native/third-party/double-conversion-1.1.6/src/bignum.cc'
+  (in target 'double-conversion' from project 'React')
 ```

 then try restarting Xcode.